-Photo by Smith
+Photo by Elaine Wyatt

 The gentle Yadkin River flows through its scenic namesake valley on the eastern slope of the Blue Ridge Mountain foothills.
 Forests of mixed hardwoods, including sycamore, poplar, oak and hickory, cover the region.